o2r-project/api/docs/index.md

 Body parameters in `POST` requests are expected in `multipart/form-data` format.
 Requests to the API should always be made with a secure connection using `HTTPS`.
 Some requests require [authentication](user.md#authentication) with a specific [user level](user.md#user-levels).

-We also provide a [simple Postman collection](https://raw.githubusercontent.com/o2r-project/o2r-web-api/master/muncher.postman_collection.json) ([getpostman.com](https://www.getpostman.com/)), so that you can comfortably explore the API.

 ## License